Hélio Castroneves: 2005–2008

 For the 2007 season, Castroneves believed the competition would be stronger than in 2006.
 The relationship between him and Hornish became cordial and the two shared information.
 He began the year with four top nines, leading 95 laps from pole position to win the Grand Prix of St. Petersburg.
 He took his third career Indianapolis 500 pole position, finishing the rain-shortened race third after pre-race electrical and fueling problems.
 At the ABC Supply Company A.J.
 Foyt 225 at Milwaukee a week later, he took his third pole position of 2007, but a rear wing mounting failure on lap 201 caused him to crash while leading.
 Castroneves took six top-nines, and three more pole positions in the final ten races for sixth overall in points with 446.

 Castroneves began the 2008 season by finishing no lower than fourth in the first four rounds with consecutive second places at St. Petersburg and Motegi to take the early points lead.
 He qualified fourth for the Indianapolis 500; Castroneves lost the points lead to Dixon when front wing damage relegated him to fourth.
 He finished second in both Texas and Richmond with consecutive pole positions at Nashville and Mid-Ohio, both of which did not result in a race victory.
 Castroneves won the Peak Antifreeze Indy Grand Prix at Infineon Raceway leading a race-high 51 laps from pole position to end a 29-race winless streak.
 After finishing second in Detroit for illegally blocking Justin Wilson, he entered the season-ending Peak Antifreeze Indy 300 30 points behind championship leader Dixon.
-Castroneves needed to win the race and for Dixon to finish 11th or lower to become the champion.
+Castroneves needed to win the race and for Dixon to finish eleventh or lower to become the champion.
 He began in 28th due to a track limit penalty, beating Dixon by 0.0033 seconds in the second-closest finish in series history, ending the season second in points with 629.